Vamsikrishnapasupuleti/WebTech-Grad/READ_ME.md

 # Vamsi Krishna Pasupuleti (vpasupul@uwo.ca)

 ## Project Checklist
+- [x] A project git
+- [x] A READ_ME.txt file with (in this order)
+  - your name and email
+  - Project Check-list
+  - a git log --all
 - [x] A server.js (nodejs) file that serves an index.html written with

   - that runs by “node server.js”